opixelum/brain-disk-gitbook/docs/glossary.md

 Application Programming Interface.
 Mechanism that enables an application or service to access a resource within another application or service.

+## Bitmask
+Pattern of bits indicating which bits in a second pattern are to be modified.

 ## Blockchain
 List of data organized by blocks, managed by a peer-to-peer network, as a distributed ledger.